vjrossi/tdash6/blueprint.md

 *   **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
 *   **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

-## Current Plan: Fix Sungrow Token Exchange Request
+## Current Plan: Implement Comprehensive Logging

-*   **Objective:** Add the missing `grant_type` parameter to the Sungrow token exchange request body to resolve the `403` error.
+*   **Objective:** Add detailed client and server-side logging to the Sungrow authentication flow for easier debugging.
 *   **Status:** Completed
 *   **Steps:**
-    1. Updated the `getSungrowToken` action in `app/sungrow/actions.ts` to include `grant_type: 'authorization_code'` in the POST request body.
+    1. Updated `app/sungrow/actions.ts` to log the outgoing request body and the full raw response from the Sungrow API.
-    2. Improved error logging to capture the full response body on failure.
+    2. Updated `app/auth/sungrow/page.tsx` to log error details to the browser console and render the raw error response on the page.
-    3. Updated `blueprint.md` to reflect the change.
+    3. Updated `blueprint.md` to document the new logging features.
     4. Commit and push changes for redeployment.